RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-streams-crdb.md

 ### Group replication

 Calls to XREADGROUP and XACK change the state of a group or consumer.
-However, it is not efficient to replicate every change to a consumer or group.
+However, it's not efficient to replicate every change to a consumer or group.

 To maintain consumer groups in Active-Active databases with optimal performance: